-About 30 minutes closer to LA than Big Bear (we know every minute counts with antsy toddlers in tow), the Snow Valley Children’s Learning Center and Snow Play area gives Angelenos a chance to experience a true winter wonderland during the holidays and all season long.
+About 30 minutes closer to LA than Big Bear, the Snow Valley Children’s Learning Center and Snow Play area gives Angelenos a chance to experience a true winter wonderland all season long.
 The Children’s Learning Center offers ski and snowboarding lessons to kids (ages 4–12).
-By focusing on small class sizes and lots of individual attention to developing skills, tots get a fun and much less frustrating experience.
+With small class sizes and lots of individual attention to develop skills, your kids will have a fun experience that will begin their love for all things alpine.
 There’s also a Snow Play area where tots can sled the day away to their heart’s content.

 35100 California 18

 Kidspace Children's Museum

 It’ll be snowing at Kidspace for the annual Snow Days event!
 Kiddos can pull out hats, gloves and scarves to play in real snow, make snow angels and snowmen, learn how snow is formed in nature, and enjoy traditional winter crafts.
 Truckloads of real snow will be delivered fresh and clean, so come ready to play.
 There are loads of winter activities for those that need to warm up fingertips and tootsies.
 Admission is $13, and includes most activities.
 Snow Days are Wed., Dec.
 26-30.

 “Cool” Tip: Make a whole day of it and check out the Rose Parade floats as they get their final touches Dec.
 28-31 in the parking lot outside of Kidspace.
 Tickets are required for entry.
 Find more infomation here.